24 Aug

 Limited Liability Partnership (LLP)

-A different approach to a limited company, a Limited Liability Partnership or LLP is a hybrid form of your limited company and a partnership.
-Meaning it is more often formed amongst partners when you want the advantages of forming a partnership but want to keep exposure limited like a limited company.
+A different approach to a limited company, aย Limited Liability by Partnership, is a hybrid form of your limited company and a partnership.
+This means it is more often formed amongst partners when you want the advantages of forming a partnership but want to keep exposure limited, like a limited company.ย

 Setting up a limited liability company allows you to keep limited liability along with much more flexibility in terms of management and profit-sharing, you can also use a company as a partner in the LLP, this way you can keep conducting your business through a company with an overall partnership structure.
 However, it is a costly method of setting up a business.